 You could be the absolute best damage build in existence.
 You could kill thousands of opponents.
 Your bombs could generate enough ultimate from Combat Frenzy that you could chain them back to back and keep killing forever.
 The only problem is, you have a finite amount of health, and you won’t be able to do any of this if you’re dead.
 Too many bombers and DPS players seem to think that they are the be-all and end-all of PvP.
-Many don’t realise that they wouldn’t be able to do anything without the healers and support roles that keep them alive, keep them moving, keep them purged, and keep them buffed with a myriad of benefits.
+Many don’t realize that they wouldn’t be able to do anything without the healers and support roles that keep them alive, keep them moving, keep them purged, and keep them buffed with a myriad of benefits.

 Raid healing may seem simple, and I’ve heard many people say things like “get a set of Seducer and just spam Healing Springs and Efficient Purge”.
-In reality, raid healing takes more awareness, predictive assessment, better reaction times, and a higher degree of coordination than most damage roles.
+In reality, raid healing takes more awareness, predictive assessment, better reaction times, exceptional positioning, and a higher degree of coordination than most damage roles.
 A group leader will call for ultimates or some damage skills, but rarely will a raid leader make healing related calls other than “big heals” or some variant thereof.
-Raid healers will need to coordinate their gear, their movement, their skills, their timing, their ultimates, and may not be able to take advantage of voice communications (the purview of the group leader making calls).
+Raid healers will need to coordinate their gear, their movement, their skills, their timing, their ultimates, and may not be able to take advantage of voice communications to do so (the purview of the group leader making calls).

-In this guide / post, my intent is to give an overview of what different gear, skills, and styles should exist for Templar raid healers so that your group can better plan and optimise (min/max) how you’re going to keep your DPS and bombers alive.
+In this guide / post, my intent is to give an overview of what different gear, skills, and styles should exist for Templar raid healers so that your group can better plan and optimize (min/max) how you’re going to keep your DPS and bombers alive.
 If you’re a solo player or a small group player, while the information here might be interesting it won’t apply significantly to your play style.
 Note that while the focus here is on Templars, other classes can be viable raid healers as well.
 The information presented here is also focused on the premise that the healers in group will be coordinated and will want to min/max as a group rather than as individuals.
 Individual healers playing in a group (as opposed to the aforementioned coordinated healers) will often want to use a higher regen or sustain set rather than one that will complement the group (such as Shroud of the Lich or Alteration Mastery).

 For a second 5-set, there are a few options as listed below.
 While this is not an exhaustive list of all the good possibilities, and there are a lot of niche builds for small man that are very different, these are the main sets that raid healers should be running: